 - Have state work study as part of your aid package.
 Students securing on-campus employment may have their State Work Study award converted to the on-campus federal work study program.

 - State work study awarded for fall or spring semester requires at least half-time enrollment and student must maintain satisfactory academic progress.

-- Work a maximum of 19 hours per week while enrolled at least half time.
+- Work up to a maximum of 19 hours per week while enrolled at least half time.
 Students may work up to 40 hours per week during the summer term when enrolled less than half time.
 To be eligible to work 40 hours per week, students must be registered for the following fall semester.